sjrmanning/Birdsong/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory first, then use the Birdsong.xcworkspace Xcode workspace.
+The example is configured to work directly with the [Phoenix Chat Example](https://github.com/chrismccord/phoenix_chat_example).
+It simply connects to `localhost:4000`, joins the `rooms:lobby` channel, and logs each received message.
+The “Send message” button will send a message to the channel with an incrementing count.

 ## Installation